tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 ## Content and Structure

-I experienced the book like a journey over 2 main topics, which shall get their own subsection each.
+I experienced the book like a journey over two main topics, which shall get their own subsection each.
 As the book is already relatively short and every programmer should read it anyway, I won't go much into detail and instead just state the most important points and principles.